Operator-induced structural variable selection for identifying materials genes: The OIS framework

-BART is a Bayesian nonparametric ensemble tree method for modeling $\bm{y} = f(\bm{X}) + \bm\varepsilon$, the unknown relationship between a response vector $\bm{y}$ and a set of predictors $\bm{x}_1,\ldots,\bm{x}_p$ \citep{chipman2010}.
+BART is a Bayesian nonparametric ensemble tree method for modeling $\bm{y} = f(\bm{X}) + \bm\varepsilon$, the unknown relationship between a response vector $\bm{y}$ and a set of predictors $\bm{x}_1,\ldots,\bm{x}_p$.
 More specifically, BART models the regression function $f$ by a sum of regression trees

-Each binary regression tree $g_i$ consists of two parts: a tree structure $\mathcal{T}_i$ which partitions observations into a set of $B_i$ terminal nodes and a set of terminal parameters $\bm\mu_i = \{\mu_{i1},\ldots,\mu_{iB_i}\}$ that are attached to the terminal nodes such that each predictor contained in the same terminal node $b$ shares the same terminal value $\mu_{ib}$.

-The prior distributions for $(\mathcal{T}_i, \bm\mu_i)$ constrain each tree to be small and thereby avoid overlapping in trees.
-In essence, BART is an ensemble of weak learners, each contributing to approximate the unknown function in a small and distinct fashion.
-The prior for the residual variance $\sigma^2$ is an inverse chi-square distribution $\nu\lambda/\chi_\nu^2$ with hyperparameters $(\nu,\lambda)$.
-See \cite{chipman2010} for the full details of the BART prior and its posterior sampling method.
+Each binary regression tree $g_i$ consists of a tree structure $\mathcal{T}_i$ partitioning observations into $B_i$ terminal nodes, and a set of terminal parameters $\bm\mu_i = \{\mu_{i1},\ldots,\mu_{iB_i}\}$ attached to these nodes.
+Observations within a given terminal node $b$ are constrained to have the same terminal parameter $\mu_{ib}$.
+The prior distributions for $(\mathcal{T}_i, \bm\mu_i)$ constrain each tree to be small so that each tree contributes to approximate $f$ in a small and distinct fashion.
+Readers are referred to \cite{chipman2010} for the full details of BART and posterior sampling.

-The primary usage of BART is prediction, and the predicted values $\hat{\bm{y}}$ for the response variable $\bm{y}$ serve no purpose in variable selection.
-However, a variable inclusion rule can be defined based on the variable inclusion proportion $q_i$, which can be easily estimated from the posterior samples.
-The main challenge in defining such a rule is to determine a selection threshold of the variable inclusion proportion for $\bm{x}_i$ to be selected.
+The primary usage of BART is prediction, and the predicted values $\hat{\bm{y}}$ for $\bm{y}$ serve no purpose in variable selection.
+However, a variable inclusion rule can be defined based on the variable inclusion proportion $q_i$ of $\bm{x}_i$, which can be easily estimated from the posterior samples.
 To this end, we adopt the permutation-based selection threshold based on the permutation null distribution of $\bm{q} = (q_1,\ldots,q_p)$ proposed by \cite{bleich2014}.